Free elections law: Role in anti-gerrymandering litigation and measures

-On February 4, 2022, the North Carolina Supreme Court ruled 4-3 against both congressional and legislative maps drawn by the North Carolina General Assembly's Republican majority on the grounds of the maps violating the free elections clause.
+On February 4, 2022, the North Carolina Supreme Court ruled 4-3 against both congressional and legislative maps drawn by the North Carolina General Assembly's Republican majority on the grounds of the maps violating the state constitution's free elections clause.
+Following the 2022 North Carolina judicial elections, in which a Republican candidate for Chief Justice flipped the partisan majority on the court, the Supreme Court revisited and overturned the prior ruling, allowing pro-Republican maps to be instated for the 2024 elections.